multiprocessio/datastation-documentation/0.9.0/Panels/Macros.md

 # Macros

-Not all panels operate on code with the `DM_getPanel` function call available.
+Not all panels operate on code where the `DM_getPanel` builtin function call is available.
 To work around this, DataStation allows you to templatize any panel body (and sometimes other fields) using Jinja-like macros.
 The primary purpose of these macros is to read some panel results.

 A panel's macros are evaluated when you run the panel.
 But they happen before the panel's primary action.
 For example if you have macros in